Universal algorithm for transforming Hamiltonian eigenvalues: Conclusions

-In the future, developing a general theoretical framework for higher-order transformation of Hamiltonian dynamics will provide more insight into the possible manipulation of Hamiltonian dynamics for information processing tasks.
-In the longer term when fault-tolerant quantum computers become available, we envisage that our methods could be applied to practical use cases in the simulation and manipulation of quantum systems, such as in quantum chemistry or materials discovery.
+In the future, developing a general theoretical framework for higher-order transformation of Hamiltonian dynamics will provide more insight into the possible manipulation of Hamiltonian dynamics for quantum information processing tasks.
+Indeed, complementing our approach here with other methods for Hamiltonian simulation that adhere to certain assumptions, such as QSVT~\cite{low2019hamiltonian, gilyen2019quantum} or LU-based approaches~\cite{childs2012linear,berry2015hamiltonian,childs2017quantum}, could provide further advantages in many contexts of interest and we look forward to future work in this area.
+As fault-tolerant quantum computers become more readily available, we envisage that our methods will apply to practical use cases in the simulation and manipulation of quantum systems, such as in quantum chemistry or materials discovery.

 \onecolumngrid